NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Changelog

-See [Change log](./changelog.md) for information on the changes made to the plugin.
+See [Change log](./changelog.md) for information on the changes made to the different versions of the plugin.